awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

    grant_select_privileges=>true, do_grants=>TRUE);
 ```

-## Working with the EXTRACT and REPLICAT Utilities of Oracle GoldenGate<a name="Appendix.OracleGoldenGate.ExtractReplicat"></a>
+## Working with the EXTRACT and REPLICAT Utilities of GoldenGate<a name="Appendix.OracleGoldenGate.ExtractReplicat"></a>

-The Oracle GoldenGate utilities `EXTRACT` and `REPLICAT` work together to keep the source and target databases in sync via incremental transaction replication using trail files\.
+The GoldenGate utilities `EXTRACT` and `REPLICAT` work together to keep the source and target databases in sync via incremental transaction replication using trail files\.
 All changes that occur on the source database are automatically detected by `EXTRACT`, then formatted and transferred to trail files on the GoldenGate on\-premises or EC2\-instance hub\.
 After initial load is completed, the data is read from these files and replicated to the target database by the `REPLICAT` utility\.

-### Running Oracle GoldenGate's `EXTRACT` Utility<a name="Appendix.OracleGoldenGate.Extract"></a>
+### Running GoldenGate's `EXTRACT` Utility<a name="Appendix.OracleGoldenGate.Extract"></a>

 The `EXTRACT` utility retrieves, converts, and outputs data from the source database to trail files\. `EXTRACT` queues transaction details to memory or to temporary disk storage\.
 When the transaction is committed to the source database, `EXTRACT` flushes all of the transaction details to a trail file for routing to the GoldenGate on\-premises or EC2\-instance hub and then to the target database\.

 The following tasks enable and start the `EXTRACT` utility:
 + Configure the `EXTRACT` parameter file on the GoldenGate hub \(on\-premises or EC2 instance\)\.
 The following listing shows an example `EXTRACT` parameter file\.

   ```